 Try a High PG e juice

 VG is much thicker than PG, which means that it doesn't soak into the wicks as easy.
 This can lead to the dreaded dry puff and burn out your wicks.
 If you feel that your coils are constantly burning out then you may want to switch ejuice to a higher PG ratio.
-You might also want to consider a juice with less sweetener which can cause a gunk build up in your wicks and prevent the coil from soaking up the juice.
+You might also want to consider a juice with less sweetener which can cause gunk build up in your wicks and prevent the coil from soaking up the juice.

 Stop chaining it

 If you’re sitting there chain vaping then you won't give your wick enough time to saturate before you take another toke.
 If you were just taking a few puffs then this wouldn’t be a problem, but if you are chaining it then chances are your wicks will dry out.
 If the flavour starts to go then just fill up your tank leave the device for about 10 minutes before you go again.